-Understory plants in woodlands compete with the canopy of trees for resources such as water, nutrients and sunlight.
+Understory plants in forests and woodlands compete with the canopy of trees for resources such as water, nutrients and sunlight.
 When these resources are in adequate supply, plants thrive by absorbing essential nutrients and converting sunlight, water and carbon dioxide into carbohydrates and oxygen through photosynthesis.
 The resulting carbohydrates provide chemical energy, in the form of sugar, and structure, in the form of cellulose, for plant growth.
 Plants use the photosynthetic pigment, chlorophyl to absorb light in the red and blue spectrum for photosynthesis and reflect the unused green light that we see with our eyes.
 Living under a canopy of trees limits the supply of water, light and nutrients.
-Understory plants thrive in ths environment because they have developed strategies to cope with the limited resources.
+Understory plants thrive in this environment because they have developed strategies to cope with the limited resources.

-In 2014, researchers in the Dept. of Biology at Duke University proposed a theory that ferns evolved to survive in low light conditions when flowering plants began to dominate the landscaped by borrowing a chimeric gene called neochrome from hornworts.
+In 2014, researchers in the Dept. of Biology at Duke University proposed a theory (7) that ferns evolved to survive in low light conditions when flowering plants began to dominate the landscaped by borrowing a chimeric gene called neochrome from hornworts.
 This gene allowed ferns to be more efficient in absorbing light in the red and blue spectrum.

-Ferns adapt to dry conditions by having small, thin leaves that effectively reduce the surface area from which water loss can occur and having sunken stomata pits, which trap moist air and reduce water loss rates.
+Ferns adapt to dry conditions (9) by having small, thin leaves that effectively reduce the surface area from which water loss can occur and having sunken stomata pits, which trap moist air and reduce water loss rates.

 Approximately one third of ferns are epiphytes and have developed the ability to absorb enough nutrients and water from the atmosphere, limited soil or even their hosts to thrive.